Is Apple Rotting?

 Well, this is all in the past, right?
 So what about the brave, new future?
 Surely there must be more miracles on theway?

-• The long-rumored Apple Car project was finally shuttered last year, after a decade waiting to get off the starting line.
+The long-rumored Apple Car project was finally shuttered last year, after a decade waiting to get off the starting line.
 The vision was electric and self-driving.
-To get things moving, Apple considered first buying General Motors…and then Tesla!
+To jump start things, Apple considered first buying General Motors…and then Tesla!
 But this new “engine” for corporate profits just wouldn’t turn over.

-• Currently, Apple is a non-competitor in two white-hot tech spaces.
-The first is “web services”, the business of providing computing power, data storage and a wide range of software via the cloud.
-This market is so big that Amazon actually makes more money here than for every last thing it sells to you, me and the rest of the globe.
+Currently, Apple is a non-competitor in two white-hot tech spaces.
+The first is “web services”, the business of providing computing power, data storage plus a wide range of software via the cloud.
+This market is so big that Amazon’s Web Services actually makes more money here than for every last thing it sells to you, me and the rest of the globe.
 Microsoft and Google also make mega-bank with web services.
 Apple does not compete.

-Similarly, the company’s meager presence in artificial intelligence is a virtual non-factor.
+Similarly, Apple’s meager presence in artificial intelligence is a virtually non-existent.
 Its Apple Intelligence is more promise than product.
 During its last investor call, the company said it may explore mergers and acquisitions to buy the necessary talent and know-how.
 But the AI shelf has already been picked clean by the likes of Google, Microsoft and Meta.
 And at the recent iPhone 17 rollout, AI was hardly mentioned.

-But the real story of Apple is how it turned existing technology into consumer compulstions.
+But the real story of Apple is how it turned existing technology into consumer compulsions.
 This is thanks to former chief designer Jony Ive.
-The things he created were beautiful; a lifestyle brand you simplyh had to own.
-The heart wants what the heart wants—and millions of hearts throbbed for Apple..
+The things he created were beautiful; a lifestyle brand you simply had to own.
+The heart wants what the heart wants—and tens of millions of hearts throbbed for Apple..

 Dirty Business

 Separately, Apple is an absolute glutton at buying back its own shares.
 Of course, this lifts the stock price, pleasing its current investors.
-But it also raises the question of how much of the company’s reported value is actually bloated by the empty calories of buybacks, rather than actual growth in consumer demand.
-Apple might not Apple been much better off spending some of its fortune on thinks like AI.
+But it also raises the question of how much of the company’s reported value is actually bloated by the empty calories of buybacks— rather than actual growth in consumer demand.
+Would Apple have not been much better served by spending some of its fortune developing things like AI or web services?

 I will acknowledge that both of these schemes—tax dodging and stock buybacks—are perfectly legal.
-But they also can become reasons for people to boycott Apple products—at least they did for me.
+But they also can become reasons for people to boycott Apple products—at least that did it for me.

 Leadership